 You can still go to the Moulin Rouge for a dinner and show as well as matinees and VIP evenings.

 It's a sin to have four days in Paris and not pay your respects to Versailles Palace, its gardens and the surrounding sites.
+It is one of the best things to do in France after all!
 So, for your fourth and final day in Paris, your main activity will be to explore this majestic building and area.

 You will start your day by having breakfast at Claus in Paris, and then make your way to the Palace.
 Spend a significant amount of time at Versailles, so you don't feel like you've missed out on anything.
 Then, head to a winery to relax after a busy day of venturing around.